emonney/QuickApp/README.md

     4. Try running the application again - Test to make sure it all works

     *When I say "run from the project folder" I mean run the commands on the command line from those folders
-    If any step fails open an [issue](https://github.com/emonney/QuickApp/issues) on github and I'll help fix it.
+    If any step fails, post the error details on the [support forum](http://www.ebenmonney.com/forum/?view=forum&id=14) for the needed assistance.
-*   You can also get a personal trainer on the technologies used in this template for 100USD/Month.
-Email [contact@ebenmonney.com](mailto:contact@ebenmonney.com)
+*   For help and support post in the [support forum](http://www.ebenmonney.com/forum/?view=forum&id=14).
+For bug reports open an [issue on github](https://github.com/emonney/QuickApp/issues)

 ## Login